Support 88Nine And This Artist:

 He opened-up for James Brown and lived a colorful lifestyle hanging with folks like the notorious Fillmore Slim.
 The mythology surrounding Darondo is that he was a pimp.
 However, he denies this claim.

 Releasing three singles in the early 1970s (as Darondo, Darondo Pulliam, or the miss-spelled Dorando) he mixed low-rider soul with blues and r'n'b.
 He delivered in a variety of styles from the socially-charged "Let My People Go" to the sexually-driven funk of "Legs".
 All three singles were recorded in the San Francisco Bay Area, and both sides of each of the singles are fantastic productions.
 But after the release of his three 45s Darondo stopped recording.

-Still living in the San Francisco Bay area, Darondo has received considerably more attention in recent years thanks to London DJ Gilles Peterson playing his 1973 single, "Didn't I" on his BBC 1 radio program and choosing it for his Gilles Peterson Digs America: Brownswood USA compilation.
+DJ Gilles Peterson played his 1973 single, "Didn't I" on his BBC 1 radio program and choosing it for his Gilles Peterson Digs America: Brownswood USA compilation.

 The six tracks from the three original singles are featured on the album Let My People Go, released on Ubiquity Records in 2006, along with three previously unreleased songs that were recently discovered on a demo reel.
 The demo reel was sitting in a box of VHS copies of his cable TV shows which we had requested to use for images in the CD booklet.